 Mid-range – Il Battente 1862

-Il Battente 1862 is a favourite accommodation in Bolzano for its central position and fantastic service.
+Il Battente 1862 is a favorite accommodation in Bolzano for its central position and fantastic service.
 Boasting an elegant old-style decoration – think beam ceiling and antique furniture – one of the things guests love the most is the delicious breakfast.

 Among the room’s amenities are a flat-screen TV, two private bathrooms with walk-in shower, a seating area, free WiFi, minibar, coffee and tea-making facilities.